biomejs/biome/website/src/content/docs/formatter/option-philosophy.md

 However, when the [Prettier Challenge was announced](https://twitter.com/Vjeux/status/1722733472522142022), Biome decided to accept the challenge, which required implementing all of the configuration options that Prettier had to achieve full compatibility.

-Biome still shares the same philosophy as Prettier about these options and considers them a legacy feature for compatibility rather than a baseline feature set.
-Their existence is not an indication that more options will be added, nor should they be used as a rationale to support the existence of other options in the future.
+Biome still shares Prettier's philosophy about these options and considers them a legacy feature for compatibility rather than a baseline feature set.
+Their existence does not indicate that more options will be added, nor should they be used as a rationale to support the existence of other options in the future.

 ## New Options